TimeEval/TimeEval/docs/concepts/results.md

 # TimeEval results

-Upon executing TimeEval python script for the given datasets, timeeval checks the effectiveness of selected algorithm and generate an output file as `./TimeEval/results/<timestamp>` directory.
+Upon executing TimeEval python script for the given datasets, TimeEval checks the effectiveness of selected algorithm and generate an output file as `./TimeEval/results/<timestamp>` directory.
 The output directory has following data structure:

 ```bash
 results/<time-stamp>/